MaryamKhalid020/Adaptive-Intelligent-Disaster-Response-Assistant-AIDRA-/README.md

 * **Optimization**: CSP heuristics (MRV and Forward Checking) reduced expanded search tree nodes by **65%** and decreased allocation latency by **50%**.

 ---
-*Developed by Maryam Khalid and Rohan Munir at Bahria University, Islamabad[cite: 281, 283, 286].*
+*Developed by Maryam Khalid and Rohan Munir at Bahria University, Islamabad.*